A Delicious Guide to Bengali Wedding Menu [2026]

 2. Nimbu Pani

-A zesty lemon drink with a hint of sugar and spices like black salt and cumin.
-It’s perfect for cleansing the palate.
+A tangy lemon drink flavored with a little sugar and spices such as black salt and cumin.
+It is ideal for washing down the palate.

 Nimbu Pani